News

 Michigan Engineers change the game by making a conductive coating that’s also anti-reflective.

-Prof. Herbert Winful receives IEEE Photonics Society Quantum Electronics Award
+Herbert Winful receives IEEE Photonics Society Quantum Electronics Award

 For pioneering the field of nonlinear optical periodic structures and for foundational contributions to nonlinear dynamics of semiconductor laser arrays.PhD student Laura Andre is awarded Optics and Photonics Education Scholarship from SPIE